 Student Affairs supports Longwood's mission to prepare citizen leaders by providing educational and co-curricular opportunities designed to challenge and support students as they learn and develop.
-Through intentional collaboration with academic and campus partners, we create an engaging, diverse and inclusive community that positively influences student learning, development, and success.
+Through intentional collaboration with campus partners, we create an engaging, diverse and inclusive community that positively influences student learning, development, and success.
 Student Affairs functions in partnership with Academic Affairs and Student Success to integrate knowledge gained in both curricular and co-curricular settings and teach students competencies, skills, and values needed to serve and lead lives of purpose and meaning.

 With a growing student population currently of 4,500, Student Affairs is committed to providing transformative student learning experiences that equip students as citizen leaders and life-long learners capable of achieving personal excellence within an ever-changing and increasingly diverse global society.
 At Longwood, every student counts and by addressing the holistic needs of each, we aim to optimize individual potential, healthy choices, a passion for learning and serving, and a respect for differences.